 All training requirements include both regular and substitute drivers.

+First Aid and Cardiopulmonary Resuscitation (CPR) Training Required

+All school bus drivers, student transportation technicians, and employees that transport students shall, at a minimum, receive basic first aid and CPR training by a person with a valid certificate in first-aid training, including CPR, from the American Red Cross; or equivalent training that can be verified by documentary evidence.1

 Commercial Driver’s License

 After they complete ninety (90) days of successful employment in the District, the Board may reimburse bus drivers and substitute bus drivers for the cost of the initial commercial driver’s license.
 The Board shall not pay for the cost of obtaining a regular driver’s license or the renewal of the commercial driver’s license.
 Any license certification beyond what is required to drive school buses must be paid for by the individual.